yclas/guides/docs/Plugins-message-system.md

-# How to use Messaging System
+# How to use our messaging system

 Content:
 -   How to enable Messaging System